Rugby - French coach Noves takes responsibility for defeat to Boks

-PRETORIA France coach Guy Noves took responsibility for his side's heavy 37-14 defeat to South Africa at Loftus Versfeld on Saturday and admitted the post-match video session will be tough to watch.
+PRETORIA (Reuters) - France coach Guy Noves took responsibility for his side's heavy 37-14 defeat to South Africa at Loftus Versfeld on Saturday and admitted the post-match video session will be tough to watch.

 Noves had made 10 changes from the team that finished the Six Nations with a 20-18 win over Wales in March, leaving out a number of leading players, including regular captain Guilhem Guirado, who is likely to return to bolster the side for the second test in Durban on Saturday.